 The X-shooter pipeline 2.0 was developed at ESO by Andrea Modigliani and Daniel Bramich.
 It is based on the original Data Reduction Library (DRL) delivered with the instrument and written by P. Goldoni, F. Royer, R. Haigron, L. Guglielmi, P. Francois, M. Horrobin and H. Flores.
-The current release upgrades the slit mode data reduction.
+Release 2.0 upgrades the slit mode data reduction and version 2.2 improves response computation.